-This post is meant show you how to identify the poisonous frogs and teach you a little about bio-toxins.
+This post is meant to show you how to identify the poisonous frogs and teach you a little about bio-toxins.

-Don’t worry too much; most frogs are harmless to humans.
+Don’t worry – most frogs are harmless to humans.
 Regardless, there are a few species that actually are dangerous.
 I will show you how to identify them based on their appearance and location in the world.
 Aside from toxins, amphibians are known to carry salmonella – but more on this later.

 - Frogs produce toxins (making them “poisonous”).

 - Most are harmless to humans.